 A standard case in the US contains 12 bottles (750 ml each) of wine.
-This is nine liters of wine, total.
+A total of nine liters of wine.
 The best part about buying wine by the case is what we call the “Costco Factor.”
 By buying in bulk, a discount often applies.

 - Special bottle sizes are often sold in different case sizes.
 (E.g. magnums, splits, etc.)